-There are different ways to work with your Local Authority and different ways that they can show their support to sanctuary seekers in the area.
+There are different ways to work with your Local Authority and different ways that they can show their support for sanctuary seekers in the area.
 The most basic action that any local authority can take is to be clear in its message that people seeking sanctuary and all newcomers are welcome.

 This section includes resources on how Local Authorities work, how to campaign effectively to bring about change, what Local Authorities can do and some examples of motions that have been passed in different cities.